Return to Index

 - Mitotic phase (cell division)

-is the period of a cell’s life when it carries out its normal growth and metabolic activities.
+Interphase is the period of a cell’s life when it carries out its normal growth and metabolic activities.
 It is also the time during which a cell undergoes a closely ordered sequence of activities in preparation for cell division.

-Interphase is made up of three sub-phases.
+Interphase is made up of 3 sub-phases.
 During the G1 phase, the cell produces the proteins needed to copy the cellular DNA, which occurs during the second S phase of the cell cycle.
-There must be two identical copies of the DNA so that one copy is passed to each of the daughter cells.
+There must be 2 identical copies of the DNA so that one copy is passed to each of the daughter cells.
 During the final G2 phase, which lies between the replication of the DNA and the beginning of mitosis (when the cell actually divides), the cell produces proteins needed for cell division.

 Image 3 illustrates the phases of the cell cycle.
 See the Focus Box below to learn more about how chemotherapy drugs are designed to disrupt this cycle.

 |Image 3: Cell Cycle|

 Focus Box: Chemotherapy Drugs

 Many chemotherapy drugs are designed to attack cancer cells during a specific phase of the cell cycle where they interrupt the process of cell division.
 For example, antimetabolites destroy cells that are in the S phase of the cell cycle, while alkylating agents destroy cells in multiple phases of the cell cycle.
 This is part of the rationale for using combination chemotherapy.
 Since most tumors are heterogeneous, meaning they are made up of cells in different phases of the cell cycle, they are sensitive to different types of drugs.
-Combining different chemotherapeutic agents, therefore, increases the likelihood that more cancer cells will be destroyed, which in turn increases the overall effectiveness of the therapy.
-This approach also allows physicians to gain maximum effect from the treatment without increasing the risk of unpleasant side effects because the dosage of each individual drug is lower.
-To learn more about the different classes of chemotherapeutic drugs, refer to
+Combining different chemotherapeutic agents therefore, increases the likelihood that more cancer cells will be destroyed, which in turn, increases the overall effectiveness of the therapy.
+This approach also allows doctors to gain maximum effect from the treatment without increasing the risk of unpleasant side effects because the dosage of each individual drug is lower.
+To learn more about the different classes of chemotherapeutic drugs, refer to chemotherapy treatment.

-During normal mitosis, the parent cell splits into two perfectly identical daughter cells, each containing one copy of DNA.
+During normal mitosis, the parent cell splits into 2 perfectly identical daughter cells, each containing one copy of DNA.
 After mitosis, the new daughter cells will either enter another G1 phase and divide again (like the cells of the basal layer of the epidermis), or they may enter a G0 phase, during which no mitosis-related activity occurs.
 G0 may last for days (like the cells in the outer layer of the epidermis), weeks, years, or a lifetime.
 Image 4 illustrates the processes of cell mitosis and division.

 |Image 4: Cell mitosis and division.|

 |Image 5: Cell differentiation|

 Focus Box: Cell Differentiation and Cancer

 Cell differentiation is important to the study of cancer because a cell’s degree of differentiation is associated with its ability to proliferate.
 Poorly differentiated cells are highly proliferative, moderately differentiated cells are moderately proliferative, and well-differentiated cells are either unable to proliferate or proliferate at a very slow rate.
 Aggressive cancers are often characterized by poorly differentiated cells, while less aggressive cancers tend to contain moderately or well-differentiated cells.
-To learn more about how a cancer cell’s degree of differentiation affects a patient’s prognosis and a physician’s treatment strategy, see the Cancer Staging and Grading section in Cancer 201.
+To learn more about how a cancer cell’s degree of differentiation affects a patient’s prognosis and a doctor’s treatment strategy, see the Cancer Staging and Grading section in Cancer 201.

 In healthy tissues, the processes of mitosis and differentiation are tightly regulated.
 This is how the body ensures that only the correct number of cells is produced.
-The body has two methods for controlling the rate of cell proliferation:
+The body has 2 methods for controlling the rate of cell proliferation:

 - Growth factors